KeithDHedger/BashCompiler/README.md

 if/then/else/fi, see 'To do', see example 6.
 while/do/done, see 'To do', see example 7.
 $? see example 7.
-While read;do ... done see example whileifread. pushd/popd, No switches allowed ie no manipulating the stack ( yet! ) also does not op dir changes ( same as eg pushd /usr >/dev/null ). printf, optional '-v VARNAME' FORMATSTR STR1 ...
+While read;do ... done see example whileifread.
+pushd/popd, No switches allowed ie no manipulating the stack ( yet! ) also does not op dir changes ( same as eg pushd /usr >/dev/null ).
+printf, optional '-v VARNAME' FORMATSTR STR1 ...
 STRN, format string is ignored ( except if it ends with '\n' ) but MUST be present ( for now! ).

 ######

 ### Ongoing in no particular order.
+printf
 select
 read
 for loops.